Uvais-khan078/Uvais-khan078/README.md

 - 👋 Hi, I’m @Uvais-khan078
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning full stack devlopment
+- 🌱 I’m a frontend devloper
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...